lana-20/charles-notes/README.md

 ## Exclude a host from being recorded

-Example scenario: I have Slack Chat open in the background when recording a Charles session and I don't want that to show up in your session.
+Example scenario: I have Slack Chat open in the background when recording a Charles session and I don't want that to show up in my session.

 Solution: go to <code>Proxy > Recording Settings > Exclude > Add</code>.